layilin/SP23-33852/_texts/sc-page138.md

 - The pest peculiar to the Aethiop-kind,
 - The yaw's infectious bane?—The infected far [265]
 - In huts, to leeward, lodge; or near the main.
-- Wth heartning food, with turtle, and which conchs;
+- With heartning food, with turtle, and which conchs;
 - The flowers of sulphur, and hard niccars burnt,